evilaz/fact_or_act/README.md

 ### More info:

 **Feature Engineering**:
-The idea so far is to treat different columns differently, with 'statement' being the main text feature.
+The idea so far is to treat different columns differently, with `statement` being the main text feature.
-- the `statement` column is the one that is more experimented with, as this the core part in question of validity.
+- The `statement` column is the one that is more experimented with, as this the core part in question of validity.
 So different vectorizations have been explored and more to come.
-- for low cardinality columns like `subject` and `party_affiliation` so far one-hot encoding is applied, as both have been found to be important for the target.
+- For low cardinality columns like `subject` and `party_affiliation` so far one-hot encoding is applied, as both have been found to be important for the target.
-- the rest columns for now, are concatenated in a secondary '_rest context_' part of data and for now mostly vectorized with TFIDF
+- The rest columns for now, are concatenated in a secondary '_rest context_' part of data and for now mostly vectorized with TFIDF.
-- finally, and very importantly, some linguistic features are extracted from the `statement` and used as well in the feature space
+- Finally, and very importantly, some linguistic features are extracted from the `statement` and used as well in the feature space.

 Some of the text vectorization techniques that have been explored so far:
 - TFIDF